Skip to content Skip to left sidebar Skip to footer

 Facilities

-Water is supplied by Ram Creek with a sheetpile dam which stores about 980,000 gallons of unfiltered water. this city gets water from $9 million project a well field at Delta Creek and storage tank.
+The city gets water from $9 million project a well field at Delta Creek and storage tank.
 All residents are connected to the piped water system.
 A piped sewage collection system connects all homes and facilities to central septic tanks.
 Two lift stations and tanks provide primary (20,000 gallons) and secondary treatment (84,000 gallons) of waste, with discharge through an outfall line.
 All homes are fully plumbed.
 The City collects garbage twice a week.
 Aluminum is recycled.
-The landfill is nearing capacity.
-A hydroelectric power project has recently been completed at Delta Creek.
-Peter Pan operates its own electric system.
+The landfill is nearing capacity. the city has and operates two hydroelectric power plants can supply 1.3 megawatt of power to the city most of the year.
+The city also has a powerplant which it operates and can provide 2.5 megawatts of power.
+Peter Pan Seafoods operates its own electric system.

 Transportation